Parey Hut Love: Production

+Development

 Pre-production of the film began in July 2018.
 Sheheryar Munawar, who was producing the film, wanted to cast Mahira Khan but due to date issues, she couldn't take the role.
 Maya Ali was later cast in the same role.
-Mahira Khan, however, made a cameo as Zeena in the film.
-The film was written by Imran Aslam."
+Khan, however, made a cameo as Zeena in the film.
+The film was written by Imran Aslam.

 Filming

-Principal Photography took place in Karachi, Bahawalpur, and Muzaffarabad(Azad Kashmir), Pakistan.The second spell of film was shot in Istanbul, Turkey.The shoot concluded with a star-studded wrap up party in Karachi.
+Principal Photography took place in Karachi, Bahawalpur, and Muzaffarabad (Azad Kashmir).
+The second spell of film was shot in Istanbul, Turkey.
+The shoot concluded with a star-studded wrap up party in Karachi.

 Marketing and release

 The official theatrical trailer of the film was launched on 21 June 2019 by ARY Digital.
 The trailer garnered 2.2 million views since its release on YouTube.
 Its song "Haye Dil Bechara" crossed a total of 10 million views on YouTube.

 The film has been certified with a runtime of 137 minutes by the British Board of Film Classification and was released on Eid al-Adha, on 12 August 2019.